ShreyashDesai/NEURAL-STYLE-TRANSFER-TOOL/README.md

 🏁 Acknowledgements

-Special thanks to CodTech IT Solutions and my mentor Neela Santosh for providing guidance and support throughout this internship.
+Thanks to CodTech IT Solutions and my mentor Neela Santosh for continuous support and guidance during this AI internship.